learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

-# Nested Routes in React Router
+# Dynamic Routes in React Router

 ## Objectives

 - Describe how to render JSX within a `Route`
-- Describe how __React Router__ allows nesting routes and URL parameters
+- Describe how **React Router** allows nesting routes and URL parameters
-- Explain how to organize routes in a standard __React & React Router__
+- Explain how to organize routes in a standard **React Router** application
-  application

 ## Overview